 TSDB Client for Java 1.0.0 is released.
 It provides a wide range of features, such as standard API operations, non-blocking I/O operations, instance protection, automated delivery of data in batches, and automated connection management.

 Instances are protected.
-The number of data points in a single request can be specified to ensure instance availability.
+The number of data points can be specified in a single request to ensure instance availability.

 TSDB is available in the China (Qingdao) and China (Beijing) regions.

 Automated O&M is supported.
 Alerts can be automatically sent if instances become unavailable.

 The following issue is fixed: An instance becomes unavailable due to a long query time range.

 The following issue is fixed: An instance becomes unavailable because the underlying API operations for asynchronous requests are incompatible.

 TSDB can connect to Resource Access Management (RAM) so that Alibaba Cloud accounts, RAM users, and the permissions on instance resources can be managed.